 2.)
 Get an Oyster Card

-An Oyster Card will save you time and money when it comes to those pesky travel related costs that seem to gobble up our cash.
-Grab an Oyster Card (which is FREE, with a small refundable deposit) from a Tube Station and preload a given amount onto the card.
-When using an Oyster Card, your journey is not only discounted but you’ll also have a maximum daily capped amount that you can spend in one day.
-This means that after doing 3 or 4 journeys, the rest of the day’s travel will be totally free around the whole of London!
+Grab an Oyster Card (which is FREE, with a small refundable deposit) from most tube stations and preload a given amount onto the card.
+When using an Oyster Card, your journey has a maximum daily cap that you can spend in one day.
+This means that after doing 3 or 4 journeys, the rest of the day’s travel will be totally free around the whole of London.

 3.)
 Walk between tube stops